mattiaspilroth/operational-resilience-security/papers/03_compliance_and_consequence/compliance_and_consequence_competing_priorities.md

 ### When the mandate does not yet exist

+That role is not always available.
 Not every practitioner has the authority to implement this orientation immediately.
 In such environments, the task shifts from redesign to demonstration.

 Mandates are rarely created through abstract argument.
 They emerge from observable mismatches between documented assurance and operational reality: a control marked implemented that fails under testing; a tabletop exercise that reveals unmodeled exposure; a residual risk that exists nowhere in documentation because the current framework has no mechanism to record it.